roeyhappy/AIoT-workshop/README.md

 + **video_stream**: this is the video that camera captured
 ### facedetection_loop()
 This function is used for trigger the camera shooting and pass the video into our algorithm.
 Do you remember the last function **initialize_facedetection()** provides you? **You need to fill in the algorithm and video captured varibles**, for example, your working zone looks like this:
-+  Your Beautyful work should be under!!!!!!! faceAlgorithm = 'your face detection algorithm put here' face_pictures = 'your face pictures should be here' Do not cross over me, thanks!!!!!!!!!!!!!!
++  Your Beautyful work should be under!!!!!!!
+    + faceAlgorithm = 'your face detection algorithm put here'
+    + face_video_stream = 'your face pictures should be here'
++ Do not cross over me, thanks!!!!!!!!!!!!!!